 Makes about 30 cookies.

-We love these cookies with their salty, spicy kick.
+We love these cookies with their salty, spicy kick from our cult favorite Magic Salt.
 We’ve included ancho chile in the dough to deepen the chocolate flavor and added buckwheat flour for its nutty, earthy notes.

 We use raw cacao powder, but any cocoa powder can be substituted, so long as it’s not ‘Dutched.’
 (Natural cocoa or cacao is more acidic and will activate the baking soda leavening.)